ImMattDavison/NoMoreDomains/README.md

 ## The Future

 * NoMoreDomains is only in early development, we plan to add a redirect to a branded page eventually and create a website for NoMoreDomains.
 As NoMoreDomains is open source we rely solely on contributions to build this chrome extension.
-* If you wish to make a contribution please visit the [issues](https://github.com/immattdavison/NoMoreDomains/issues) and find issues that need assistance or create one of your own!
+* If you wish to make a contribution, please visit the [issues](https://github.com/immattdavison/NoMoreDomains/issues) and find issues that need assistance or create one of your own!

 * When making contributions please consider and follow our [Contributing Guidelines](https://github.com/immattdavison/NoMoreDomains/blob/master/CONTRIBUTING.md).